lundquistlab/biostats-2016/Exercises/1-way-ANOVA/README.md

 1. What are the assumptions for the one-way ANOVA?

-2. Run an ANOVA comparing the pedal width of the three iris species using both anova(lm()) and oneway.test().
+2. Run an ANOVA comparing the petal width of the three iris species using both anova(lm()) and oneway.test().

 3. What is the interpretation of the results from those two functions?.